← Back to Institutional Records

 The Main Centre Mennonite Brethren was founded June 1904 by recently arrived settlers from Steinbach, Manitoba, who were soon joined by other settlers from Russia and the USA.
 Main Centre is located 50 km east-north-east of Swift Current, Saskatchewan, and just north of Herbert.
 The 15 charter members began meeting for worship under the leadership of Rev. Benjamin Janz and deacon Johann Schroeder.
 The church first met in various homes and then the Main Centre school until a church building was constructed in 1907.
 This building was in continuous use until at least the 1980s.

-Ministers, leaders, and pastors at Main Centre have included Benjamin Janz (1904–1915), Jacob D. Ewert (1906–1917), Johann P. Wiebe (1917–1923), Henry P. Janz (1924–1932), Jacob A. Martens (1924–1927, 1929–1940), Klaas Ewert (1928), Nick P. Janz (1923–1935, 1943–1950), Jacob F. Redekop (1932–1945), Abram P. Janz (1940–1941), Abram D. Remple (1941–1943), John D. Goertzen (1943–1953, 1954–1956), Johann Siemens (1953–1954, 1956, 1958–1961), Abram Goerz (1956–1958), Abram Siebert (1958), Rudy Heidebrecht (1960), David Epp (1961–1969), Edward Hamm (1969–1973), Alvin Hamm (1973–1979), Murray Unruh (1980–1984), Reg Toews (1986–1992), Ken Epp (1992–2015?).
+Ministers, leaders, and pastors at Main Centre have included Benjamin Janz (1904–1915), Jacob D. Ewert (1906–1917), Johann P. Wiebe (1917–1923), Henry P. Janz (1924–1932), Jacob A. Martens (1924–1927, 1929–1940), Klaas Ewert (1928), Nick P. Janz (1923–1935, 1943–1950), Jacob F. Redekop (1932–1945), Abram P. Janz (1940–1941), Abram D. Rempel (1941–1943), John D. Goertzen (1943–1953, 1954–1956), Johann Siemens (1953–1954, 1956, 1958–1961), Abram Goerz (1956–1958), Abram Siebert (1958), Rudy Heidebrecht (1960), David Epp (1961–1969), Edward Hamm (1969–1973), Alvin Hamm (1973–1979), Murray Unruh (1980–1984), Reg Toews (1986–1992), Ken Epp (1992–2015?).

-Main Centre Mennonite Brethren Church has also been known as the Bethel Mennonite Brethren at Main Centre, Saskatchewan.
+Main Centre Mennonite Brethren Church has also been known as the Bethel Mennonite Brethren Church at Main Centre, Saskatchewan.

 The language of worship is English.
 The transition from German occurred in the 1950s.